-The most important standpoint of this study is to find an optimal recommendation through the analyses in corporate groups law environment that will contribute the development of corporate groups law.
+The most important standpoint of this study is to find an optimal recommendation through the analyses in corporate groups' law environment that will contribute the development of corporate groups law.
 Liability is the foundation of many of the legal issues relating corporate groups such as minority shareholders' protection, governance, transaction and so on.
-The novelty of this study is that it proposes a new partial enterprise principle.
-This principle based on enterprise theory within certain branches of law, and the main difference from the previous principles is that it is not attributed by the structure, types of control, or form of the group, but on the fact that it is defined by law as a corporate group generally.
+The study's direction and proposal are based on the intersection of classical enterprise theory within certain branches of law and newly introduced, modern due diligence/duty of vigilance principle.
+The main difference from the previous principles is that it is not attributed by the structure, types of control, or form of the group, but on the fact that it is defined by law as a corporate group generally.
+The novelty of this study is that it proposes a new partial enterprise principle which is particularly, inspired by international human rights law's due diligence principle.

-While offering the partial enterprise principle the study also investigate other principles and doctrines which provide the general background information regarding corporate groups accountability including historical and international approaches to the issue whereas some more detailed analyses on particular matters such as newly enacted acts, regulations on liability.
+While offering the partial enterprise principle the study also investigates other principles and doctrines which provide the general background information regarding corporate groups accountability including historical and international approaches to the issue whereas some more detailed analyses on particular matters such as newly enacted acts, regulations on liability.